• Skip to primary navigation

 Below are ways to change your bad memories into good ones:

-1. For items in your home: While looking at the object, think of how you felt while the event happened.
+While looking at the object, think of how you felt while the event happened.
 Did you feel sad?
 Were you crying?
 Did the situation physically or emotionally abuse you?
 Then, step back from the situation and recall what you learned from that experience.
 Are you in a better place because of the situation?
 Allow yourself to accept that the situation happened.
 Then, tell yourself; I will let this memory and the object go.
 Place it in the bin to donate.

-2. For Sad or Angry Letters: Try this if it is a letter.
+Try this if it is a letter.
 Read the letter.
 By avoiding it, you are giving it power.
 So, don't!
 Then, get a metal pot and light the letter on fire.
 Do this outside, of course.
 Watch it burn and turn into ash.
-Then take a deep breath and say, "It's done.
+Then, take a deep breath and say, "It's done.
 I am moving on."

-3. For Journals: Many of my clients are lifelong learners and have taken many self-improvement classes.
-So, they had many journals and writings that detailed their learning process and letting go.
-Remember: You learned these lessons and do not need to revisit them, so it is time to let them go.
 An excellent way to get rid of journals is by ripping out the pages and shredding them.
 You can also burn the pages in a large metal pot.
 If you have many journals, contact a shredding company to come and shred the stuff for you.
 While getting rid of these journals, recall the positive experiences you learned about yourself in these classes.

 Where to find items that stir up sad/bad memories?

-Where to donate objects that have bad memories?
+Where to donate objects that have bad memories

 The challenge for this week: